 - Check the slab your air conditioner unit is placed on.

 These simple steps can save you from unnecessary air conditioning service and keep you cool and comfortable during the warmer weather.
-If you need to make an appointment for your annual air conditioner service, or if you are interesting in any more tips or recommendations to help get your air conditioner ready for summer and keep it running smoothly, call Farnell Mechanical, Inc. in Opelika at 334-524-2458 today.
+If you need to make an appointment for your annual air conditioner service, or if you are interesting in any more tips or recommendations to help get your air conditioner ready for summer and keep it running smoothly, call Farnell Mechanical, Inc. in Auburn and Opelika at 334-524-2458 today.